GeeteshPaidi/EchoScribe/README.md

   <img src="https://img.shields.io/badge/Next.js-14+-black.svg" alt="Next.js Version">
 </p>

 An AI-powered web application that transforms any YouTube video into a structured, multi-faceted content analysis.
-EchoScribe ingests a YouTube URL and delivers a concise summary, a full speaker-labeled transcript, and a text-to-speech narration of the summary, all within a clean, modern user interface.
+EchoScribe ingests a YouTube URL and delivers a concise summary, a full speaker-labelled transcript, and a text-to-speech narration of the summary, within a modern user interface.

 ---

 ## Overview & Core Features

-EchoScribe serves as an end-to-end demonstration of a modern AI pipeline, from raw audio processing to sophisticated content generation.
-It is designed to be a powerful tool for quickly digesting video content without needing to watch it.

 *   **YouTube URL Ingestion**: Accepts any public YouTube video as the input source.
 *   **Automated Audio Processing**: Implements a pipeline that includes downloading, noise reduction, and format conversion to prepare the audio for analysis.
 *   **AI-Powered Transcription**: Leverages OpenAI's **Whisper** model to generate a highly accurate text transcript of the video's audio content.
-*   **Speaker Diarization**: Utilizes `pyannote.audio` to distinguish between different speakers in the conversation, assigning distinct labels (e.g., `SPEAKER_00`, `SPEAKER_01`) to the corresponding parts of the transcript.
+*   **Speaker Diarization**: Utilises `pyannote.audio` to distinguish between different speakers in the conversation, assigning distinct labels (e.g., `SPEAKER_00`, `SPEAKER_01`) to the corresponding parts of the transcript.
-*   **AI-Generated Summarization**: Employs a **BART**-based transformer model to read the entire transcript and generate a concise, abstractive summary of the key points.
+*   **AI-Generated Summarisation**: Employs a **BART**-based transformer model to read the entire transcript and generate a concise, abstractive summary of the key points.
 *   **Text-to-Speech Synthesis**: Generates a high-quality, spoken narration of the summary using Microsoft's **SpeechT5** model, allowing for auditory consumption of the content.
 *   **Modern Full-Stack Architecture**: Built with a decoupled **FastAPI** backend for AI processing and a **Next.js** (React) frontend for a seamless user experience.

 ## Tech Stack

-The project utilizes a robust and modern technology stack, showcasing best practices in both AI engineering and web development.
+The project utilises a robust and modern technology stack, showcasing best practices in both AI engineering and web development.

 | Area      | Technology                                                                                           |
 | :-------- | :--------------------------------------------------------------------------------------------------- |